Pay fight between USA Hockey and women's players intensifies

 Related: Carli Lloyd and Alex Morgan head overseas amid US fight for 'Equal Play, Equal Pay'

-Spagnuolo says USA Hockey spends about $3.5 million per year on developing boy's hockey programs, but she it doesn't spend anywhere near that much on girl's youth hockey.
+Spagnuolo says USA Hockey spends about $3.5 million per year on developing boy's hockey programs, but she said it doesn't spend anywhere near that much on girl's youth hockey.

 USA Hockey has declined to share a specific dollar figure for its spending on girl's youth hockey.
 It says it is a "world leader" in developing the sport among females.

-She said members of the women's national team have been at odds with USA Hockey over payment terms since 2000, but have never sat out a competition in protest.
+Spagnuolo said members of the women's national team have been at odds with USA Hockey over payment terms since 2000, but have never sat out a competition in protest.

 "It's obviously not their first choice to sit out the world championships," she said.
 "But they'd be willing to miss the opportunity because they realize it's not going to get better without a united and dramatic move."